Publishers Clearing House: Sweepstakes

 In 1995, PCH began the tradition of announcing winners of its $10 million prize just after the Super Bowl.
 By the time of its bankruptcy in 2025, the company had distributed more than $500 million in prizes.
 Some of its larger prizes have been for $5,000 a week for life, or for $10 million.
 Prizes can also range from $1 Amazon gift cards to $2,500, $1 million or $3 million.
 The larger cash prizes are paid in installments, typically with a balloon payment at 30 years, reducing the present value of prizes to much less than their nominal values.
 In August 2024, "early look" prizes were eliminated.

-Odds of winning

-According to the official rules, as of June 2020, the odds of winning "$5,000 a Week for Life" in Giveaway 16000 are 1 in 6.2 billion.
+The odds of winning "$5,000 a Week for Life" were 1 in 6.2 billion.

 Prize Patrol

 The Prize Patrol surprises sweepstakes winners with oversized checks for $1,000 to $10 million at their homes, workplaces, or other locations, capturing the event on video.
 Since their introduction in 1989, these videos have been used in widely broadcast television commercials, and, more recently, in the company's online acquisition efforts, websites and social media communications.
 In 2013, a $5 million television campaign modified the traditional prize patrol commercial by digitally altering video from classic sitcoms like The Brady Bunch and Gilligan's Island to show the prize patrol visiting characters in the show.
 Major winners are never contacted in advance; any letters, telephone calls, and social media messages claiming that a person may have already won a major prize, or claiming that they need to pay a fee to collect the prize, are always scams.

 The Prize Patrol has made in-person appearances or delivered prizes on TV programs including The Oprah Winfrey Show, The Price Is Right, and Let's Make a Deal.
 Their surprise winning moments have been spoofed by Jay Leno, Conan O'Brien, and the cast of Saturday Night Live; woven into the plots of movies such as Let's Go to Prison, The Sentinel, and Knight and Day; and the TV series Early Edition.
 They have been the subject of cartoons.